Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

    export SLO_EVALUATION_WINDOW="-<time period>" # e.g. -5m,-1h,-2d
    ```

-    #### *Required API Token scopes for `DT_API_TOKEN` variable*
-    Initial API token with scopes below is required to create a new API token with the required scopes for the use case.This token will be used by various roles to manage their own tokens.

-    - slo.read
-    - slo.write
-    - CaptureRequestData
-    - credentialVault.read
-    - credentialVault.write
-    - DataExport
-    - DataPrivacy
-    - ExternalSyntheticIntegration
-    - ReadConfig
-    - WriteConfig
-    - events.ingest
-    - settings.read
-    - settings.write
-    - AdvancedSyntheticIntegration

-    #### *Required oAuth scopes for `DYNATRACE_CLIENT_ID` variable*
-    - automation:workflows:read (Read access to workflows)
-    - automation:workflows:write (Write access to workflows)
-    - automation:workflows:run (Execute permissions for workflows)
-    - automation:rules:read (Read access to scheduling rules)
-    - automation:rules:write (Write access to scheduling rules)
-    - app-engine:apps:run (Access to Apps and its actions)
-    - app-engine:apps:install (Install apps)
-    - storage:logs:read
-    - storage:logs:write
-    - storage:events:read
-    - storage:events:write
-    - storage:metrics:read
-    - storage:bizevents:read
-    - storage:system:read
-    - storage:buckets:read
-    - storage:bucket-definitions:read
-    - storage:bizevents:write
-    - settings:objects:read
-    - settings:objects:write
-    - settings:schemas:read

-6. Run the below command to generate a specific SRG configurations for your application that has been set in RELEASE_PRODUCT environment variable.
+8. Run the below command to generate a specific SRG configurations for your application that has been set in RELEASE_PRODUCT environment variable.

     ``` bash
     sh update-srg-id.sh
     ```

-7. Run the below command to apply the workflow and SRG configurations along with the synthetic location configurations
+9. Run the below command to apply the workflow and SRG configurations along with the synthetic location configurations

    First, run with '--dry-run' option to validate the template monaco configurations with the given environment variables.
     ``` bash